mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

    - tried every optimization level, s, z, 0-3
    - is it caused by copying Vec<Vec3<f64>> data into a flat Vec<f64>?
    - WTF: rendering _while profiling_ with chrome devtools, it runs in ~840ms.  rendering without profiling, it runs at about 2250ms. still have no idea why.
+     - [@rictic](https://twitter.com/rictic/) suggested opening a chromium bug.
+The response was that this is expected behavior, because when devtools is open, webassembly runs in the [Liftoff tier](https://v8.dev/blog/liftoff), which enables better inspection of the wasm engine, for debugging and so on.
+The big surprise for me was that when the profiler is running, the speed returns to normal.
+The answer surprised me because the profiler surely needs to inspect the wasm engine to get timings, stacks and symbol names, etc.  But one thing that the profiler does _not_ do is process breakpoints.
+The debugger is disabled while profiling, which probably accounts for the speed difference.
+While profiling, webassembly is elevated to the faster TurboFan tier.
+The more you know.
  - took a cruise through prng packages.  from rand, to wyhash+rand_core, to pure getrandom, and back to rand. might revisit wyhash later for performance, or pregenerate a list of random numbers (if it doesn't bulk up .wasm filesize too much).
    - thanks to demangled names, devtools flame chart is extraordinarily helpful in debugging wasm performance issues.
         ```
         [package.metadata.wasm-pack.profile.release.wasm-bindgen]
         demangle-name-section = true
         ```
-   - the terrible performance seems to stem from random number generation.  when `rand` is used with wasm-bindgen, it calls into JS land `crypto.getRandomValues` to generate random numbers.  this accounted for 80% of the .
+   - the terrible performance seems to stem from random number generation.  when `rand` is used with wasm-bindgen, it calls into JS land `crypto.getRandomValues` to generate random numbers.  this accounted for 80% of the program's work was generating random numbers.
    - still have no idea why it ran so much faster _while profiling_.
    - looking for a fast rust-only prng.  does not need to be secure.[lehmer](https://lemire.me/blog/2019/03/19/the-fastest-conventional-random-number-generator-that-can-pass-big-crush/) looks good.  but to implement that we need a way to have a mutable variable at the top level of a rust module.  generators would be a fun way to go, but I don't see a way of making a pub generator.
    - even for rand, I was looking for a way to avoid creating a new rng every time random_float is called.
 I want to try using the `cached` crate on a `get_rng` function to see if it properly memoizes it.  should speed things up nicely. can't get it to work with mut, and rngs must be mut.  rand wants to be unsafe.